Where & How To Buy Ethereum (ETH)

 Once the account has been verified and is ready to start trading, it’s time to deposit funds.
 For first-time investors, most exchanges will come with simple-to-use deposit methods like instant bank transfer or even credit/debit card purchases.
 Alternatively, those with existing crypto capital can transfer their assets to the exchange’s wallet address.
 Also, there are minimum deposit limits to be aware of as certain exchanges can be much higher than others.

 When using Coinbase, users can choose between a number of deposit options, or alternatively, instantly purchase Ethereum by selecting ‘Buy’ and linking a credit/debit card.
-Depending on the region, Coinbase may not offer deposits via bank transfer (for example, in Australia).
+Depending on the region, Coinbase may not offer deposits via bank transfer (for example, in Australia the only payment method is a debit card).

 The easiest way to deposit money on Coinbase is to link a payment method to your account.
 To do so, navigate to the ‘Profile/Settings’ tab, then simply select ‘Add Payment method’ and follow the relevant prompts.